 The Company is subject to various legal matters, which it considers normal for its business activities.
 While the Company currently believes that the amount of any reasonably possible loss for known matters would not be material to the Company's financial condition, the outcome of these actions is inherently difficult to predict.
 In the event of an adverse outcome, the ultimate potential loss could have a material adverse effect on the Company's financial condition or results of operations in a particular period.
-The Company has accrued amounts for its loss contingencies which are probable and estimable as of April 4, 2022 and January 3, 2022.
+The Company has accrued amounts for its loss contingencies which are probable and estimable as of July 4, 2022 and January 3, 2022.
 However, these amounts are not material to the consolidated condensed financial statements of the Company.

-(15) Earnings (Loss) Per Share
+(15) Earnings Per Share

-The following is a reconciliation of the numerator and denominator used to calculate basic earnings (loss) per share and diluted earnings (loss) per share for the quarters ended April 4, 2022 and March 29, 2021:
+The following is a reconciliation of the numerator and denominator used to calculate basic earnings per share and diluted earnings per share for the quarter and two quarters ended July 4, 2022 and June 28, 2021: